 Cotter was then recruited by the world’s leading motion picture lighting and grip equipment rental supplier as.
 Creative Strategist where the crafted the “Strategic Plan Cinelease – Europe” pitch deck that successfully aided in securing multi-million dollar financing for the U.K. expansion from Cinelease’s parent company Hertz.
 (Detailing: Market Context, Strategic Choices, Resource Requirements, Key Financial/Operation Assumptions, and Financial Forecast.)
 In 2014 Dylan then went on to open his own marketing and design agency; Cotter The Creative.

-During the success of his agency, Dylan has had the pleasure of working on a social media campaign for an arts education augmented reality app that was featured by Apple.
+During the success of his agency, Dylan has had the pleasure of working on many intriguing projects including a social media brand awareness campaign for an arts education augmented reality app that was featured by Apple.
 He was concurrently the founder and editor for the popular short-lived entertainment equipment trade publication Motion Picture Lighting And Grip and also served as Chief Marketing Officer for entertainment SaaS startup ShowBizCentral.
-Cotter has also provided social media services for a number of well-known entertainment professionals and has had fitness clients featured by the Los Angeles Tourism & Convention Board.
-Cotter has been sub-contracted by a boutique agency for a short-term subcontract creating and managing social media for some of the world’s leading music legacy accounts.
+Cotter has also provided social media services for a number of well-known entertainment professionals and has had clients featured by the Los Angeles Tourism & Convention Board.
+Cotter has also created and managed social media content for some of the world’s most well-known music legacy accounts.

 In January of 2019, Dylan began a social media therapy exercise that would result in a successful business venture.
 For 32 years of his life, Cotter avoided mirrors and having his photo taken as much as possible.
 He hated how he looked and it took a significant toll on his overall well-being.
 Dylan Thomas Cotter began his physical transition in January of 2016.